amlalejini/event-driven-gp_benchmarking/README.md

 * Imperative messaging + non-forking on message read.

 #### Things to keep in mind:
-* Pressure for achieving efficiency. (+ [Total Time - Time for consensus])
+* Fitness function
-* Likely fitness function: max(supported ID) + [total time - time in which consensus is achieved]
+  - Pressure for achieving efficiency.
-  - What about maintaining consensus?
+  - Pressure for achieving and maintaining consensus.

 #### Problem description from (Weise and Tang, 2012):
 Given network N of nodes n performing an election is as follows: